filooww/auto-vpn/README.md

 ## Security

-- Your TOTP secret is stored locally in `~/.vpn/gui_config.json`, readable only by your user account
+- TOTP secret stored locally in `~/.vpn/gui_config.json`, readable only by your user
-- The setup app requests admin privileges only to configure passwordless `sudo` for OpenVPN
+- Admin privileges requested only to configure passwordless `sudo` for OpenVPN
-- No data is sent anywhere — everything runs locally
+- No data sent anywhere — everything runs locally

 ---